 Assuming your loved ones are upset with you.

 “_______ isn’t answering my texts or phone calls.
-I really shouldn’t have shared what was truly on my mind.
-Are they mad or disappointed with me?
+Are they mad at me?
 They must be mad...
 Oh gosh, I really screwed up.
 I can't believe I messed this up."

 “I am not sure why ______ isn’t responding.
 It could be for a number of reasons.
-I can wait a reasonable amount of time (end of work day, etc), and then always ask what is going on.
-I will not assume or pretend to mind-read.”
+I can wait a reasonable amount of time (end of work day, etc), and then always ask what is going on.”

 If by chance you have made your loved one upset, then you can work to understand both you and your partner's experience, have compassion and understanding for what is/was going on with you that made you act that way, choose to learn from the interaction, and move forward.